Differentiation Between Faults and Cyberattacks through Combined Analysis of Cyberspace Logs and Physical Measurements: Proposed Approach

+{\textit{Approach.}} The proposed dependency graph construction approach enhances standard backward and forward taint analysis techniques using non-trivial virtual physical variable-oriented strategy, along with two heuristics (see Algorithm~\ref{alg:graph_construction}).
+Each node in the graph contains the specific tainted entity in the program.
+A tainted entity can be either an identifier (e.g., variable, object, referencing, expression) or a function call.
+On the other hand, similar to the classic taint propagation technique, our proposed technique leverages directed edges that represent data dependency.
+Specifically, an edge from node $a$ to node $b$ is denoted as $E(a,b)$.
+During forward traversal, this edge indicates the propagation of the taint from $a$ to $b$.
+However, while backtracking, the tainted data flows in the opposite direction, from $b$ to $a$ for the edge $E(a,b)$.

-{\textit{Approach.}} At the beginning of the graph construction, we start with $P_{var_i}\in P_{var}$ and propagate upward using a backtracking approach to generate {\it{Upper Subgraph (USG)}}.
-Since during backtracking, the taint sources and their volume are unknown, a heuristic is proposed to find potential taint sources.
+At the beginning of the graph construction, we start with $P_{var_i}\in P_{var}$ and propagate upward using a backtracking approach to generate {\it{Upper Subgraph (USG)}}, as described in lines 1--8 of Algorithm~\ref{alg:graph_construction}.
+Next, a forward traversal technique is applied to construct {\it{Lower Subgraph (LSG)}}, which begins at $P_{var_i}$ and ends whenever any $T_{snk_i} \in T_{snk}$ is found.
+Lines 9--18 of Algorithm~\ref{alg:graph_construction} show the construction of LSG.
+The back-front traversal is similar to the standard taint analysis technique.
+However, for taint propagation through functions, we introduce several modifications, as described in Heuristic~\ref{alg:heuristics_2} and illustrated in Figures~\ref{fig:gen_example} and~\ref{fig:inter_flow} (referring to the Appendix).
+In addition, to avoid complications, we ignore the cases where a traversing function is called by another function (i.e., an indirect connection as shown in Figure~\ref{fig:ind_conn}).
+Since during backtracking, the taint sources and their volume are unknown, a heuristic is proposed to find potential taint sources (see Heuristic~\ref{alg:heuristics_1} in Appendix).
 Specifically, two API calls: \texttt{GridAPPSD(username, password)} and \texttt{conn.get\_response(t.TIMESERIES, message)} are identified as tainted sources during the case studies conducted later.

-At the beginning of the heuristic, two observations are made: i) a user-defined function can never be a taint source, and ii) typically, taint sources include API calls, command line argument handling functions, query processing functions, and different types of read functions.
+At the beginning of the heuristic, two observations are made on potential candidates of the taint sources, which are: (i) user-defined functions cannot be taint sources, and (ii) potential taint sources typically include: API calls, command-line argument handlers, query-processing functions, and read functions.
 Then, a node-weighting strategy is employed in the generated {\it{USG}} to find the set of taint sources ($T_{src}$).
-Specifically, during backtracking, we assign weight $W_k$ to each node $N_k$ as follows: $W_k = 1 \;\text{if } N_k \in P_{var}; W_k = W_k+1 \;\text{if } N_k \in T_{src}; \text{ and } W_k = W_k+\tfrac{1}{2} \;\text{otherwise}.$ Finally, while forward tracking through each path, start from a node that does not have any outgoing edge, and keep removing nodes until a node is found with two characteristics: i) $W_k>=1$ and ii) any feature from the possible taint sources.
-Whenever such a node is found, the process is stopped.